 Delicious- but easy- Fried Chicken

 Fried chicken is universally loved.
 I grew up eating it, as my mom and grandma both made it a few times a year, and my family’s favorite local restaurant was known for their fried chicken.
-So I know good fried chicken when I taste it.
+My family loves friend chicken.
 But when it came time for me to learn to make it myself, it took me years of trial and error.
 My sweet husband happily ate all of my failures, but I think he’s glad we finally nailed down a recipe worth keeping.
 He and our son now request it on a weekly basis.
 And I am happy to oblige.

 This recipe is simple and straightforward.
 I use an electric skillet to make it foolproof.
-I consider myself a fairly decent cook, but for some reason, finding and maintaining the perfect temperate to fry chicken in a cast iron skillet on a gas range is a skill I apparently do not have.
+I consider myself a fairly decent cook (most of the time anyway), but for some reason, finding and maintaining the perfect temperate to fry chicken in a cast iron skillet on a gas range is a skill I apparently do not have.
 If you do possess said skill, by all means, use a cast iron skillet.
 I use cast iron for literally everything I cook, except this recipe.
 My electric skillet is only used for frying chicken, but it is well worth the cupboard space it takes up.

 As always, don’t get hung up on exact measurements.
 This is flexible.
 It’s the method more than the amounts that matters.
 A bonus to this recipe is that you can reuse leftover flour and fat for the next time you fry chicken.

 2-3lbs chicken pieces (bone-in or boneless, whatever your family prefers)